Slakky/EcoRef/README.md

 # Genetic landscape and overview of the Ecoref dataset [1]

+## Workplace

+This research training course has been carried out at the IMBIM department of Comparative genetics and functional genomics in Uppsala University.
+Specifically at Örjan Carlborg research group.
+The course took place from the 1st of September to mid November.

+Carlborg's group is focused on the search of genetic variants in the genome that are related to specific phenotypes of interest.
+This is done through the development of new bioinformatic tools and statistical methods to analyse the large amount of genetic information produced nowadays.
+Currently the group has two main lines of research, both of them focusing on the modifying effects other genes interactions and the environment have over certain variants.
+One of these lines -and their main focus right now- is focusing on the discovery of new variants of interest by analysing gene by gene interactions and the other aimed to study gene by environment interactions, although these two lines are not mutually exclusive.

+As a bioinformatics focused research laboratory, a common day at Carlborg's group revolves around coding.
+We have an indefinite lunch break and a fika break occasionally.

+Every friday we have a group meeting where everyone explains what has been done over the week and shows any results that  may have.
+On these group meetings I've had the oportunity to learn more about what the team is doing in terms of scientific research and I've also been able to learn new things about population genetics and genomics.
+Once a month there's a genomics section meeting where general administrative topics are discussed with all members of the department.

 <!-- you will need to group this report into two parts, that i hereby designate "the boring part" and "the exciting part".
 from the student instructions for the research internship:
 Boring part: